developer-friendly/blog/docs/posts/0003-kubernetes-the-hard-way.md

 ## How to run it?

 If you clone the repository, you would only need `vagrant up` to build everything from scratch.
-It takes you sometime to all the components up and ready, but it will set things up without any further intervention.
+It will take some time for all the components to be up and ready, but it will set things up without any further manual intervention.

 ## Conclusion

 This task took me a lot of time to get right.
-I had to go through a lot of iteration to make it work.
+I had to go through a lot of iterations to make it work.
 One of the most time-consuming parts was how the `etcd` cluster was misbehaving, leading to the Kubernetes API server hitting timeout errors and being inaccessible for the rest of the cluster's components.